hl5ky/dvsmu/README.md

 You can still try it — it’s very intuitive.
 That said, I can't guarantee it.<br>

-> After installation, open a terminal mode and type
+> After installation, open a terminal mode and type "/usr/local/dvs/dvsmu" to execute.

-/usr/local/dvs/dvsmu

-to execute the program.

 <br>